rahulsh1/rahulsh1.github.com/_posts/2014-08-06-JSON-Tutorial.md

 summary: A quick primer on JSON APIs
 ---

 JSON data format is widely used nowadays.
 In order to use it with Java, several libraries are available.
+In this blog post, we will take a look at handling JSON data using the [org.json](http://www.json.org/java/index.html) library.

  - [json.simple](http://code.google.com/p/json-simple)
  - [Gson](http://code.google.com/p/google-gson)